 Divorces Without Legal Representation

 If you and your spouse do not share property or have children, you may qualify for an annulment depending upon your state’s law and the length of the union.
-The annulment process is sometimes simpler than a divorce, and may cost less, so it is worth investigating your state’s laws.
+The annulment process is sometimes simpler than a divorce and may cost less, so it is worth investigating your state’s laws.

-Whether you choose annulment or dissolution, if the divorce is uncontested by your spouse there are many agencies that will prepare the necessary forms and paperwork for a fee based on information you provide.
+Whether you choose annulment or dissolution, if the divorce is uncontested by your spouse there are many agencies that will prepare the necessary forms and paperwork for a fee based on the information you provide.
 It is important to find out whether the agency has the forms necessary for your particular state’s laws.
 You may also want to ask how the agency will handle the situation if the court rejects any paperwork.
 Not all agencies are created equally.

 Mediators: Mediation can be very useful in helping two individuals compromise on decisions regarding the divorce details, parenting plans, and/or custody agreements.
 Mediators do not provide advice or act as lawyers – they are neutral parties that facilitate communication between spouses.
 Many individuals may feel more comfortable with a mediator because unlike a lawyer, a mediator does not control paperwork or get involved in court proceedings.

-Divorces Requiring Legal Representation: Your divorce may require a lawyer if you and your spouse do not agree on division of property, financial arrangements, child custody, or if there are communication difficulties.
+Divorces Requiring Legal Representation: Your divorce may require a lawyer if you and your spouse do not agree on the division of property, financial arrangements, child custody, or if there are communication difficulties.
 Some workplaces provide pre-paid legal services while others have Employee Assistance Programs (EAPs) that will offer a free consultation with a lawyer (contact your Human Resources department for information).
 If you have financial constraints, it is a good idea to find out ahead of time how the lawyer charges for services (i.e. is there a retainer fee and, if so, how much? will the lawyer work pro bono or for a reduced fee? can the lawyer provide an estimate of overall expense? does the lawyer charge by the hour or by the amount of paperwork, and is there an estimate based on previous experience?) and what his/her caseload is like.
 Legal fees can quickly add up and contribute to the stress of obtaining a divorce.

 Local Divorce Assistance and Information: Your local courthouse may provide a hotline or workshop to aid in finding professional assistance or filling out and filing paperwork.
 These resources are usually free and can be found on the state, county, or city court’s website under the Family Law section.